raoulg/surfcontroller/README.md

 ## 🛠️ Installation

-Use rye [Rye](https://rye-up.com/) to install surf-controller globally or add it to your local environment.
+Use uv to install surf-controller globally or add it to your local environment.
 Of course, you can also use pip to install it.
+Here are three different commands you could use, the first one (uv tools) is recommended to install it globally.

 ```
-rye tools install surf-controller
+uv tools install surf-controller
 ```

 ```
-rye add surf-controller
+uv add surf-controller
 ```

 ```
 pip install surf-controller
 ```

-This installs the `surfcontroller` command.
+These commands all installs the `surfcontroller` command.

 ## 🔑 First-time Setup